mukunda-p/vogueX---Fashion-Recommender/docs/SE Project - USE CASES.md

 2. The user should be able to get recommendations on what to wear based on the occasion he/she wants

 3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.

+Use Case #13:

+Actor : A user

+Actor Goal : to see the shopping results on both the results and the favorites section.

+Problem : As a user, I am searching for a recommendation, I have no time to go to the e-commerce websites to search for the resulted recommendation.
+I would like to have the shopping links right on the recommendations and in the favorites section.

+Steps:

+1. The user logs into voguex account.

+2. The user should be able to get recommendations on what to wear based on the occasion he/she wants

+3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.

+4. The user has to be able to find the shopping urls for the recommendation both at the results and in the favorites section after clicking the shop button.